 Phil played for Wellingborough Football Club before starting his professional career at Northampton Town Football Club in 1968.
 He played almost 200 matches for the Cobblers and covered most positions, including goal keeper.
 After six years, the Cobblers sold him for £66,000.

 During his eleven years at Liverpool Football Club, Phil became a well-known footballer.
-He won numerous cups and shields and has more medals than any other Liverpool player.
+He won numerous trophies and has more medals than any other Liverpool player.
 Phil also played for England fifty times, including in the 1982 World Cup.
-He finished his playing career with the Bolton Wanderers in the 1980s.
+He finished his playing career with Bolton Wanderers in the 1980s.

-Phil went on to manage Machester City, Coventry, and Bolton.
+Phil went on to manage Manchester City, Coventry, and Bolton.